woodcrafty/reck/docs/tutorial.rst

 Renaming invalid fieldnames
 ---------------------------
-Any valid Python identifier may be used for a fieldname except for names starting with an underscore.
-Valid identifiers cannot start with a digit or underscore and cannot be a keyword such as *class*.
+Any valid Python identifier may be used for a fieldname except keywords such as *class* or *def* for names starting with an underscore.
+Valid cannot be a keyword such as *class* or *def*.

 You can set the *rename* argument of ``wrecord()`` to ``True`` to automatically replace invalid fieldnames with position names::